Skip to content

 Start with specific problems

-Don't deploy AI for the sake of innovation.
-Identify areas of friction—manual follow-ups, poor forecast accuracy, content bottlenecks—and address them with targeted use cases.
+Don’t deploy AI for the sake of innovation.
+Identify areas of friction—such as manual follow-ups, poor forecast accuracy, and content bottlenecks—and address them with targeted use cases.

 Build with clean and connected data